 - Cytokine barriers – Proteins which are secreted by antigen infected cells.

 In contrast to innate immunity, acquired immunity is specific for that particular antigen.
-It can be short termed or long leave.
 As mentioned earlier, it is acquired after birth.
 It comprises of antibodies and specialized cells namely B-Cells and T-Cells that circulates in the body fluid and are involved in the acquired immunity are as follows:

 - B – Lymphocytes – These cells are able to produce antibodies against a particular pathogen and destroy them.
 IgG, IgA, IgM, IgE, and IgD are the different types of antibodies and are also known as immunoglobulins which are secreted by B cells.